§ Verifiable Trust v4 Specification

 - verifiable public registry:

-- a public, normally decentralized network, which provides: trust registry features, that can be used by all its participants: create trust registries, for each trust registry, define its credential schemas, who can issue, verify credential of a specific credential schema,… For more information, please refer to VPR Spec.
+- a public, normally decentralized network, which provides: ecosystem features, that can be used by all its participants: create ecosystems, for each ecosystem, define its credential schemas, who can issue, verify credential of a specific credential schema,… For more information, please refer to VPR Spec.

 - verifiable service:

-- A service, identified by a resolvable DID that can be deployed anywhere by its owner, and that is conforming to this spec and has a resolvable proof of trust.
-This can be a DIDComm service, a DWN service, o any other service.
+- A service, identified by a resolvable DID, that can be deployed anywhere by its owner, that conforms to this spec, and that has a resolvable proof of trust.
+A VS declares its service endpoints in its DID Document (see [VS-SVC]); it MUST declare at least a DIDComm endpoint and MAY declare additional services such as MCP, A2A, a website, or any other service type.

 - verifiable user agent: